 A branded chatbot becomes a “live entity” that can infuse personality into conversations.
 Disney’s Miss Piggy bot is funny and sassy, while Universal Studio’s Laura Barns Unfriended bot is angsty and foul-mouthed.
 The TMY.GRL bot from Tommy Hilfiger allows fashionistas to access exclusive behind-the-scenes fashion content.
 Traditional ads are “pushed” upon an unwilling or apathetic viewer, while chatbots “pull” users to engage with them.

 Even B2B companies can participate.
-At Topbots, we created a corporate chatbot with our sense of humor to answer inquiries.
+At Topbots, an AI research and advisory firm, we created a corporate chatbot with our sense of humor to answer inquiries.
 Our bot is friendly and professional and even tells jokes as it answers questions 24/7.
 With our chatbot, we can show rather than tell our brand story to our audience.
 Strategically implemented and well-designed chatbots can tell your brand story, re-engage audiences, facilitate commerce, and grow your business.

 Chatbots allow brands to connect with users on a deeper level, while also allowing users to feel in command of the conversation.
 Implemented strategically, bots can tell your brand’s story to a limitless audience via an intimate one-on-one conversation.
 This has the potential to be a true game changer.